hexagontk/hexagon/hexagon_site/pages/index.md

 * [The HTTP server]: supports HTTPS, HTTP/2, mutual TLS, static files (serve and upload), forms processing, cookies, sessions, CORS and more.
-* [The HTTP client]: which supports mutual TLS, HTTP/2 and cookies among other features.
+* [The HTTP client]: which supports mutual TLS, HTTP/2, cookies, form fields and files among other features.
+* [Template Processing]: allows template processing from URLs (local files, resources or HTTP content) binding name patterns to different engines.

 Each of these features or ports may have different implementations called ["Adapters"][Ports and Adapters Architecture].